Step 2

 • A) Begin hydrochlorothiazide

-• B) Obtain a basic metabolic panel and start lisinopril
+• C) Obtain a basic metabolic panel and start lisinopril

-• E) Order a magnetic resonance angiography (MRA) of the renal arteries
+• D) Order magnetic resonance angiography (MRA) of the renal arteries

 Dr. Raj Dasgupta